Mesibo Video Conferencing - Create a Conference RoomEstimated reading time: 12 minutes

 - can List: If the member can get a list of active callers in the group

-Here are some examples of different types of conference room settings in different scenarios.
+Here are some examples of different types of permissions you can set for different conferencing scenarios.

 Conference / Group Calling

-In a conference/group calling app, you require that all the members of the group publish their stream and subscribe to other streams.
+In a conference/group calling app, you require that all the members of the group can publish their stream and can also subscribe to other streams.
 Also, all the members should be able to get a list of participants who are publishing their streams so that they can subscribe to them.
 Hence the suggested group setting is as shown below.
-We have selected the

 Open Webinar / Panel discussion